 Requirements at minimum include completion of at least one (1) year of legal writing prior to beginning the Fellowship, very good legal writing and legal research skills, and a commitment to upholding the enunciated protected civil rights under the Illinois Human Rights Act.
 Fellowships are unpaid, but interested students should contact their schools for information on outside funding resources or obtaining school credit.

-Spring/Fall: applications are accepted on a rolling basis.
-Please email (preferred) or mail a resume, cover letter, transcript, and writing sample to:
+To submit an application, please email a resume, cover letter, transcript, and writing sample to: